-- 26.24 Somalis have used long-established sea routes over the Red Sea to migrate to the Yemen and the numbers migrating in 2008 have increased: "More than 15,000 refugees have arrived in the Yemeni port city of Aden since January [2008], compared with 7,166 people in the first four months of 2007, according to a spokesperson for the United Nations High Commissioner for Refugees."
+- Somalis have used long-established sea routes over the Red Sea to migrate to the Yemen.
+The numbers migrating in 2008 increased: "More than 15,000 refugees have arrived in the Yemeni port city of Aden since January [2008], compared with 7,166 people in the first four months of 2007, according to a spokesperson for the United Nations High Commissioner for Refugees."
 (CNN News, 7 May 2008) [50a] The OCHA Somalia Humanitarian Overview, November-December 2008, updates stating: "According to UNHCR, more than 35,000 people have arrived on the Yemen coast since January 2008.
 Some 577 people have died while another 296 are still missing and presumed death [sic].
 Last year [2007] 29,500 people made the same journey."
-[26ad] - 26.25 The UN OCHA Somalia: Humanitarian Overview of January 2008 guotes a figure of more than 29,500 arrivals in Yemen from "the 'mixed migration' the smuggling and trafficking of Somalis to other countries", with 1,400 deaths reported.
-[260] (p3) The number of IDPs amassing along the northern Somali coast has led to tension: the OCHA Somalia: Humanitarian Overview of February 2008 reported an explosion in an IDP camp near Bossasso on 5 February 2008, killing 24 people and wounding 55 others.
-[26p] (p3) The Puntland authorities were reported to have begun moving IDPs hoping to be "mixed migrants" along, with OCHA and UNHCR attempting to intervene on behalf of the sick and injured.
-[26p] (p3) The UN OCHA weekly situation report dated 19 September 2008 quoted UNHCR figures of more than 28,000, of whom 19,071 are Somali, who have attempted to cross from Somalia to Yemen in 2008; double the number who had attempted to cross in the period January to August 2007.
+[26ad] - The UN OCHA weekly situation report dated 19 September 2008 quoted UNHCR figures of more than 28,000, of whom 19,071 are Somali, who have attempted to cross from Somalia to Yemen in 2008; double the number who had attempted to cross in the period January to August 2007.
 [26x] The MSF report, No choice: Somali and Ethiopian refugees, asylum seekers and migrants crossing the Gulf of Aden, published on 26 June 2008, and available at http://doctorswithoutborders.org/publications/topten/article.cfm?id=2821, gives details of the effects of the crossing, it "documents the medical and humanitarian consequences of the perilous journey, in particular of the abuses by the smugglers."
-[11b] - 26.26 The United States Department Country Report on Human Rights Practices 2008, Somalia, (USSD report for 2008) stated:

-"Somaliland authorities cooperated with the UNHCR and other humanitarian organizations in assisting refugees and asylum seekers.
+[11b] - 26.28 The United States Department Country Report on Human Rights Practices 2008, Somalia, (USSD report for 2008) stated: - "Somaliland authorities cooperated with the UNHCR and other humanitarian organizations in assisting refugees and asylum seekers.
 The UNHCR reported that more than 31,375 Somalis attempted to cross illegally from Somaliland and Puntland, and Djibouti to Yemen during the year, resulting in at least 328 confirmed deaths and another 359 missing and presumed dead."
 [2a] (Protection of Refugees)